zwn/osgar/doc/sphinx/howto.rst

 You can see that there are two modules/nodes named "gps_serial" and "gps".
-"gps_serial" directly talks with your GPS device over serial line and receives bytes via "serial" driver.
-The "gps" is already NMEA parser of messages received via "raw" named input.
-The output is then "position" - two elements array with longitude and latitude in milliseconds (integer with scale factor 1/3600000).
+"gps_serial" directly talks to your GPS device over serial line and receives bytes via "serial" driver.
+The "gps" module is already NMEA parser of messages received via "raw" input.
+The output is then "position" (in WGS84 coordinate system) - two elements array with longitude and latitude in milliseconds (integer with scale factor 1/3600000).

 OK, but how it fits into my robot?!
 Check the "gps_serial" "init" section and setup your port ("COM5") and communication speed (4800).
-Save the configuration (say you name it "myrobot.json") and now we can test it without any programming that it works for your setup:
+Save the configuration (say you name it "mygps.json") and now we can test it (without any programming) that it works for your setup:

 .. code ::

-  python -m osgar.record myrobot.json --duration=10 --note "my first GPS test"
+  python -m osgar.record mygps.json --duration=10 --note "my first GPS test"

-You can obtain all parameters for recorder via "-h" option:
+You can obtain all recording parameters by "-h" option:

 .. code ::

   python -m osgar.record -h

-In particular the configuration file parameter is required, but *duration* and *note* are optional.
-Nevertheless I would highly recommend to add notes to your robot trials as they are easy to add before start and priceless once you have to analyze some older log files.
+The configuration file parameter is required, but *duration* and *note* are optional.
+Nevertheless we would highly recommend to add notes to your robot trials as they are easy to add before start and priceless once you have to analyze some older log files.